rust-lang/google-summer-of-code/README.md

 **Expected result**

-The deliverable for this project will be one or more Rust crates/libraries containing a new implementation of a cryptographic algorithm of the student's choosing in pure Rust.
+One or more Rust crates/libraries containing a new implementation of a cryptographic algorithm implemented in pure Rust.

-Or, if the student chooses to implement a significant new feature as chosen from the issue tracker for one of our projects, the deliverable will be a pull request with tests passing which implements the given unit of functionality.

 **Desirable skills**

-Prior knowledge of Rust, ideally in at least an intermediate capacity, is highly recommended.
+Intermediate knowledge of Rust.

 A background in mathematics, and some prior knowledge of cryptography, is helpful but not required, and we can provide guidance and review to ensure code is correct and securely implemented.

 **Project size**

-Will vary depending on the algorithm/project selected, but will ideally be small.
+Will vary depending on the algorithm/project selected, but ideally small.

 Note that while the code size of the deliverable may not be significant, due to the nature of cryptographic work it will typically still involve significant effort and iteration to deliver an